Review In Brief

 Sushi is the other speciality dining venue on Seabourn Ovation.
-It is a small restaurant with exceptional quality Japanese cuisine.
-The menu is so authentic it could come direct from Tokyo with sushi, sashimi and nigiri.
+It is a small restaurant serving exceptional quality Japanese cuisine.
+The menu is so authentic it could come direct from the street markets of Tokyo with sushi, sashimi and nigiri.
 The staff are happy to help guide your selections.

-Sushi is also open for lunch, now serving an expanded selection of bento boxes.
+Sushi is also open for lunch, serving an expanded selection of bento boxes.
 These include teriyaki chicken, miso salmon, tamarind-glazed mushrooms and gyoza pork dumplings.
-There is also and a mince pork ramen bowl.
-Sushi is a healthy lunchtime alternative.
+There is also a mince pork ramen bowl.
+It is a healthy lunchtime alternative.

-Earth & Ocean at The Patio is Seabourn’s brand new al la cart poolside restaurant.
+Earth & Ocean at the Patio is Seabourn’s new à la carte poolside restaurant.
 The menu was developed by consulting chef Anton Egger.
 Indeed, it was inspired by his travels around the World.

-The Earth & Ocean restaurant transforms the poolside patio each night.
-There is designer ceramic ware, a candlelit ambiance, friendly table service as well as spectacular sunsets.
+The Earth & Ocean restaurant introduces fine dining to the poolside patio each night.
+There is designer ceramic ware, a candlelit ambiance and table service, as well as spectacular sunset views.

 Earth & Ocean also has other delectable bites like Iberia Ham with Melon, Fennel and Feta Salad as well as Bacon Wrapped Branzino fish with Curry Butter Sauce.
 I enjoyed the Shrimp Tempura with Pickled Mushroom, Ponzu and Sriracha Mayo.
-In fact it’s all great stuff and an excellent addition to the other Seabourn Ovation restaurants.
+In fact it’s all great stuff and an excellent addition to the Seabourn Ovation restaurant scene.

 The relaxed Colonnade restaurant on Seabourn Ovation sets new standards for gourmet buffet dining.

 There are salads, seafood platters, hot roasted meats and delectable desserts.
 Everything is fresh, plentiful and well presented.
-The Colonnade also has a range of daily specials too.
+The Colonnade also has a range of daily specials.

-There is comfortable seating inside, as well as on the teak terrace where you can enjoy spectacular wake views.
+There is comfortable seating inside, as well as outdoor seating on the teak terrace where you can enjoy the gentle sea breeze and wake views.

 The Colonnade is open for breakfast, lunch and dinner.
 You do not need to make reservations.

-The author sailed as a guest of Seabourn.
+The author sailed as a guest of Seabourn Cruises.